2020s in economic history: Russia–Saudi Arabia oil price war

 On 8 March 2020, Saudi Arabia initiated a price war with Russia, facilitating a 65% quarterly fall in the price of oil.
 In the first few weeks of March, US oil prices fell by 34%, crude oil fell by 26%, and Brent oil fell by 24%.
 The price war was triggered by a break-up in dialogue between the Organization of the Petroleum Exporting Countries (OPEC) and Russia over proposed oil-production cuts in the midst of the COVID-19 pandemic.
 Russia walked out of the agreement, leading to the fall of the OPEC+ alliance.
 Oil prices had already fallen 30% since the start of the year due to a drop in demand.
 The price war is one of the major causes and effects of the currently ongoing global stock-market crash.

 In early April 2020 and again in June 2020, Saudi Arabia and Russia have agreed to oil production cuts.
 The price became negative on 20 April.
 Oil production can be slowed, but not stopped completely, and even the lowest possible production level resulted in greater supply than demand; those holding oil futures became willing to pay to offload contracts for oil they expected to be unable to store.

 2021–2022 global energy crisis

 In 2021, record-high energy prices have been reached, due to a global surge in demand as the world quit the economic recession caused by COVID-19, particularly in Asia.
 Suppliers did not keep up with the demand surge.

-The energy price elevated even further into 2022 as Russian aggression against Ukraine have caused great reduction in Russian energy supply to Europe, furthering the supply-demand unbalance.
+The energy price elevated even further into 2022 as the Russian invasion of Ukraine has caused great reduction in Russian energy supply to Europe, furthering the supply-demand unbalance.

+2026 Strait of Hormuz crisis

+In 2026, crude oil prices reached $100 per barrel for the first time in four years when the Israeli–U.S. war against Iran caused the closure of the Strait of Hormuz.
+This impacted the passage of about 20% of global oil production and 25% of global maritime oil shipments.
+It also disrupted liquefied natural gas exports from Qatar.
+The closure is the largest disruption to the energy supply since the 1970s energy crisis.